Verumex/terraform-actions/README.md

   - type: String
   - optional
   - default: `"./"`
+- `plan_artifact_name` - (optional) The name of the GitHub Actions Run Artifact holding the uploaded plan
+  - type: String
+  - optional
+  - default: `"artifact"`
+- `custom_job_id` - (optional) The name of the GitHub Job to use to identify a plan comment initially and subsequently
+  - type: String
+  - optional
+  - default: `""`; the action will use the default `github.job` [context variable](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) if undefined
 - `backend_config` - (optional) Additional backend configuration to use during 'terraform init'.
 See https://developer.hashicorp.com/terraform/language/settings/backends/configuration#partial-configuration.
   - type: String
   - optional